 Is the privacy of my message respected?

 Yes.
 Transcription is a fully automated service.
 You can feel confident and secure in receiving transcribed voice messages from us as we have years of experience in safeguarding private, confidential information.
-Please refer to our Privacy Statement at the babyTEL web site (www.babytel.net) for additional information.
+Please refer to our Privacy Statement at the babyTEL web site (www-stage.babytel.net) for additional information.

 hotlineME: Your Personal HotlinebabyTEL includes a click-to-call-me feature called hotlineME for users of select plans.